There’s no better way for a man to look sharp and stand out than by pulling on a well made, well cut suit.

-While wearing a suit is a great idea, traditionally, buying a suit was… well, kind of a pain in the ass.
+But while wearing a suit is a great idea, traditionally, buying a suit was… well, kind of a pain in the ass.

-It required going to a department store or suit shop, dealing with salesmen that were often more pushy than helpful, and constraining yourself to the limited inventory that was available through that particular store.
+It requires going to a department store or suit shop, dealing with salesmen that were often more pushy than helpful, and constraining yourself to the limited inventory that was available through that particular store.

 And with so much competition, they’re offering incentives like free shipping, easy returns and (occasionally) steep discounts that make buying a suit easier and more affordable than ever.

 Finding The Best Places to Buy Inexpensive Suits Online

-In fact, if there’s one problem with buying a suit online nowadays, it might be that there are too many options to choose from.
+In fact, if there’s one problem with buying a new suit online nowadays, it might be that there are too many options to choose from.